Rules and languages

 The table below lists the supported language and language versions.
 For each language version, the level of support is defined as follows:

-- Fully supported: Analysis will complete.
+- Fully supported: Analysis will be completed.
 All the language features are understood and examined.

 - Not supported: Analysis might break, there is no guarantee it will complete.